FienMaandag/spick-and-span/PROCESS.md

 Some of the types were not chosen right.
 Everything in firebase was saved as an string.
 Making it hard to sort them in a descending order.
 After figuring out that they could also be saved as an number I had to reorganize all the variables to ints and this caused a lot of errors so was doing a lot of debugging today.

 # Day 18: 23 june
 Added an option for emailing the secretcode since it is such a hard code.
 This works now.
 Also did some layout fixing.
 A lot of views were not shown right.

 # Day 21: 26 june
 Today I decided to create a function for alerts since this is a lot of double code over several viewControlers.
 I also reorganised some elements to make the document more readable.

 # Day 22: 27 june
+Today I made some changes to how the keyboard is shown since it was overlapping with the textfield.
+I also started writing my report.

 # Day 23: 28 june
+Added options for forgot password, now also delete the house if it has no users.
+A fix with adding a nul value for frequency.
+Added an icon and a launch screen.

 # Day 24: 29 june
+Writing the report, adding some comments, look at better code hub to better the code.License document.